toniverger/houlak-challenge/README.md

 # Description & installation
 This is the repo for the houlak challenge

-- Frontend: NextJS v14
+- Frontend: NextJS v14 (minimum node version: v18.17)
-- Backend: NodeJS v20.9.0
+- Backend: NodeJS
 - Database: Postgres v14.9

 In order to run this proyect: